 Mistake #10 – Opt-In Forms are too Cumbersome and Ask for Too Much Info

 Ask yourself an important question.
 How much information do you really need for the conversion you want?
 Most often a name and an email address will be enough.
 If you are a B2B company, you may want the name of the company as well.

 Remember, much of your traffic will come from people on mobile devices.
-They get frustrated filling in form fields on those devices, and will often bounce without taking advantage of your offer because the form is irritating.
+They get the frustrated filling in form fields on those devices, and will often bounce without taking advantage of your offer because the form is irritating.
 Here is an example of a pop-up opt-in form from Neil Patel, founder of QuickSprout.
-He is a prolific writer on this site but places offers in the text of his posts and drives people to take advantage of upgrades and downloads.
+He is a prolific writer on this site but places offer in the text of his posts and drive people to take advantage of upgrades and downloads.
 His ultimate purpose is to get clients for his content marketing consulting services, and getting contact information is the critical first step: